Tiamarth/isabella-vivaldi/vivaldi-css.md

 - **make Vivaldi respect your system theme** Isabella integrates with the Isabella gtk theme by forcing Vivaldi to use those window buttons instead.

 ## Installation
-Put `isabella.css` and `isabella-window-buttons.css` in `resources/vivaldi/style` in your Vivaldi install directory, then edit the `<head>` of `browser.html` with a reference to `isabella.css`.
+Put `isabella.css` and `isabella-window-buttons.css` in `resources/vivaldi/style` in your Vivaldi install directory, then edit the `<head>` of `resources/vivaldi/browser.html` with a reference to `isabella.css`.

 The window button css should be loaded automatically if it exists, so if you want the interface modifications except for the window buttons, just don't copy `isabella-window-buttons.css`.
+Or if you just want the window buttons and not the rest of the interface modifications, only copy `isabella-window-buttons.css` and reference it instead of `isabella.css` in `browser.html`.

 The `<head>` of `browser.html> should look like this after you're done: